The not-for-profit School of

 Look at it this way …

-Deep meditation is always an inward flow of awareness — which leads to samadhi — where you soak in a state of blissful rest as your thoughts settle down to ZERO.
+Deep meditation is always an inward flow of awareness — which leads to samadhi — where you soak in a state of blissful rest as your thoughts settle down to complete stillness and calm.

 Can you see how this is an entirely different practice than trying to be focused and “mindful” of the things happening all around you?